navneeth-hr/Missing-Value-Imputer/README.md

 View our package on Test PyPI - https://test.pypi.org/project/MissingValImputerDats6450/

 ## Usage
-Here is an example of how to use MissingValImputerDats6450 with IRIS dataset:
+Here is an example of how to use MissingValImputerDats6450 with dataset:
 ```
 #Install the package